-U.S. Preventive Services Task Force (USPSTF) experts that provides
+U.S. Preventive Services Task Force (USPSTF) An independent panel of experts that provides evidence-based recommendations about clinical preventive services such as screenings, counseling services, and preventive medications.

-evidence-based

-recommendations about

-clinical preventive services

-such as screenings,

-counseling services, and

 American College of Obstetricians and Gynecologists (ACOG) The professional membership organization for obstetrician-gynecologists.
 ACOG produces guidelines for providers and educational materials for patients.